dixonly/samples/README.md

    groups based on VMs, the Migration Coordinator will precreate apply-to definitions based on VIFs.
 The API will help pre-create segment ports with VIFs based on the VM instance UUIDs.

+getdfw.py
+   Connects to NSX-T Manager and retrieves the running config for:
+   - Groups
+   - Services
+   - VMs
+   - DFW Policies and Rules

+v2tdfw_check.py
+   When the NSX V2T migration coordinator completes translating the NSX-V configuration, it'll store temporary the imported data and transient translations in /var/log/migration-coordinator/v2t/storage.json and /var/log/migration-coordinator/v2t/api.json.

+   This script will take compare the temporary data to the data retrieved via the getdfw.py script.
+The comparison will produce output detailing any changes made to the translated groups, services, VM inventory and tags, and DFW policies and rules.

+   When to use this script?
+   - A user could have made changes to the target NSX-T configurations that unexpectedly changed the DFW security posture in an unexpected way.
+The script will report what has been changed
+   - New changes were made to the NSX-V configuration after the initial configuration was imported to the migration coordinator.
+Because the MC will only import the config once, these new changes would not be included in the migration.
+The config import and translation stages of the MC do not make any changes to the target NSX-T instance, you could re-run the MC to re-import and translate the configs again.
+You can then compare the new api.json and storage.json to the running NSX-T config to determine the list of changes that need to be rectified.